andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 ```

 For configuring a resource server the important entries are _issuer_ and _jwk-set_uri_.
-As resource server only the JWT token validation is important, so it only needs to know where to load
+For a resource server only the correct validation of a JWT token is important, so it only needs to know where to load
-the public key from for validating the token signature.
+the public key from to validate the token signature.

 Spring Security 5 automatically configures a resource server by specifying the _jwk-set_ uri value
 as part of the predefined spring property _spring.security.oauth2.resourceserver.jwt.set-uri_